 - Window Cleaning Invoice

-In the cleaning industry, forming prices and packages that allow for both a healthy profit margin and a loyal set of clients is typically not obvious.
-The following steps, when followed in order, assist professionals and companies with the price-setting process:
+In the cleaning industry, forming prices and packages that allow for both a healthy profit margin and a loyal set of clients is the most advantageous way to conduct business.
+The following steps, when followed in order, assist cleaning professionals and companies with the price-setting process:

 - Average hourly rates (contact at least three (3) companies)